0rbiter07/Meedo/README.md

   - LEDs and webcam
     - I have a webcam mounted to the gantry with a 3D printer arm so that it goes up while printing.
 To improve recording and viewing quality, I have added neopixel LEDs to the top of the printer frame and a few on the webcam arm.

 ## PLEASE look through the files to avoid damage to your machine.
-At a minimum, offsets with need to be set in the IDEX_macros.cfg.
+At a minimum, offsets will need to be set in the IDEX_macros.cfg.

 _This backup is provided by_ [klipper-backup](https://github.com/Staubgeborener/klipper-backup).